DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 In bullous SLE, tense vesicles, bullae and erosions arise on normal or erythematous skin, usually in sun-exposed sites.

-Most patients with bullous SLE have already been diagnosed with SLE.
 Investigations are necessary to distinguish bullous SLE from SLE with a concomitant blistering disorder.
-Rarely, bullous SLE can be the initial clinical manifestation of SLE.

-Histopathological findings resemble dermatitis herpetiformis, in that they both possess:
+Histopathological findings resemble dermatitis herpetiformis, in that they both show:

 Basal layer vacuolation, characteristic for other forms of cutaneous LE, is not present.

-The characteristic direct immunofluorescence (DIF) finding in a perilesional skin biopsy in bullous SLE is linear or granular immunoglobulin (Ig)G, IgM, IgA or C3 at the dermoepidermal junction (DEJ).
+The characteristic direct immunofluorescence (DIF) finding in a perilesional skin biopsy of bullous SLE is linear or granular immunoglobulin (Ig)G, IgM, IgA or C3 at the dermoepidermal junction (DEJ).
+Type I bullous SLE is typically associated with the linear pattern.

-Serum autoantibodies, detected via the indirect immunofluorescence test or enzyme-linked immunosorbent assay (ELISA), are against type VII collagen (type I bullous SLE).
-BP 230, BP 180, or lamina 322 can also be targeted (type II bullous SLE).
+Serum autoantibodies detected by the indirect immunofluorescence test or enzyme-linked immunosorbent assay (ELISA) are against type VII collagen in type I bullous SLE.
+BP 230, BP 180, or laminin 5 or 6 are detected in type II bullous SLE.

 Serration pattern analysis of DIF microscopy differentiates tissue bound auto-antibodies against type VII collagen, where a u-serrated pattern is seen, from all other anti-DEJ antibodies where an n-serrated pattern is seen .